vedhavyas/JaagrT/README.md

 JaagrT
 ======

-Send Alerts to your loved ones at the time of emergency
+Send Alerts to your loved ones at the time of emergency.